Pypion/project-graphite/README.md

 # graphite

-Files must be sorted into their related folders.<br/>
+Files must be stored in their related folders.<br/>
 Notes must be stored as plain text (.txt) files.
 Markdown (.md) is accepted for scripts, only.<br/>
 All dates and times must be ISO 8601 compliant (YYYY-MM-DD HH:MM).<br/>
 All filenames must be lowercase, hyphens must be used instead of spaces, and largest/most relevant to smallest/least relevant.<br/>